What are therian vocals?

 • Turn this sound into a loud and short "ruh."
 Use your abdominal muscles to power this with forceful air, almost like you would with a cough.

-• Try changing pitch to best resemble your desired species and breed, and emotion.
+• Try changing pitch to best resemble your desired species, breed, and emotion.

 • Play with types of barks.
 For example, a "woof" is typically and longer, lower bark that lingers on the "rrr" sound, whereas a "yip" is a shorter, higher bark.